SpyridoulaM/SPR_OS/README.md

 # SPR_OS

 **Description**
 SPR_OS is a personal project where I'm learning how operating systems work in my free time.
 This project is a bit of a **Frankenstein OS** as most of the code has been pulled from various online resources.
-The goal is to understand the intricacies of OS development while building something functional.
-Below are some of the main resources I've used to guide me through this process.
+The goal is to understand the basics of OS development while building something functional.
+Below are some of the main resources I've used.

 ### Resources
 - **[OSDev Wiki: Expanded Main Page](https://wiki.osdev.org/Expanded_Main_Page)**